nprapps/nprapps.github.com/_posts/2016-07-22-how-we-built-our-first-vr-story.markdown

 6. Exiting VR mode on iOS and Android are totally different.
 On iOS, you rotate your device to portrait mode.
 On Android, you use the device’s native back button instead of rotating because Android goes into fullscreen mode.
 Make sure your instructions to the user are accurate for both types of device.
 7. Ultimately, A-frame renders your scene to a canvas element.
 You can do anything with that canvas element.
 We chose to fade the canvas to black and fade back up when switching scenes.
 8. To date, text in A-frame is hard.
 There are some plugins and extensions that provide the ability to write on your scene, but it is almost certainly easier at this point to make a transparent PNG and project it onto your scene.
+9. A-frame ships with a controls component called "[look-controls](https://aframe.io/docs/master/components/look-controls.html)".
+We used a plugin called "[drag-look-controls](https://github.com/mayognaise/aframe-drag-look-controls-component/tree/master/dist)", which is largely the same, except it inverts the click-and-drag experience so that the photo moves in the direction you drag.

 In the coming days, we will publish a couple more things about our project, including how we made our images and soundscapes and what we’ve learned from analytics about how people used our VR project.
 Stay tuned!